jtovarro/active-pasive-hub-cluster/README.md

 ---
 ### __Summary__

-This repo provides steps to set up a Disaster Recovery scenario with ACM.
+This repo provides steps to set up a DR scenario with ACM.

 ---
 ### Related Links